 Social Anxiety Help

-Larry Cohen, LICSW; Director
+Larry Cohen, LICSW, A-CBT; Director

 I work collaboratively with clients to help them establish and reach concrete personal goals.
 I believe that successful psychotherapy is a collaborative effort.
 As a therapist, it is not my job to cure anyone.
 Rather, I will offer a variety of resources: strategies, skills, techniques, insights, support and challenge.
 I will assist you in applying these resources in your day-to-day life so that you can reach your personal goals.
 It’ll take work and determination on both of our parts.